spex-xray/spex-help/source/models/clus.rst

 3. r: the radius of the projected annulus in :math:`10^{22}` m.
 The radius is here the mean of the inner and outer radius of the annulus.

-4. fluxscale: the scaling factor by which the number of photons in the next three columns (5 to 7) need to be multiplied in order to get fluxes in photons per square meter per second, emitted at the cluster (not to be confused with the flux received at Earth!).
+4. fluxscale: the scaling factor by which the number of photons in the next three columns (5 to 7) needs to be multiplied in order to get fluxes in photons per square meter per second, emitted at the cluster (not to be confused with the flux received at Earth!).

 5. f1: the number of photons that would have been visible in this annulus if no resonance scattering occurs.

-6. f2: the actual number of photons that leave the cluster from thjis annulus to the observer.
+6. f2: the actual number of photons that leave the cluster from this annulus to the observer.

-7. f2-f1: the difference f2-f1
+7. f2-f1: the difference f2-f1.

 8. f2/f1: the ratio between f2 and f1.
-This is actually the relative flux decrease or increase due to resoance scattering.
+This is actually the relative flux decrease or increase due to resonance scattering.

 9. # scat: The average number of scatterings that the observed photon has experienced, since creation of the photon.

 10. DelE: the average energy shift of the photons, in eV.

 11. sigma: The r.m.s. line width in eV.
-This incorporates the original all effects of the resoance scattering.
+This incorporates the original line width and  all effects of the resonance scattering.
 Note that some lines may have Lorentzian wings in reality; those are visible in the final spectrum.
 Voigt profiles are computed there based on this r.m.s. and the original natural broadening of the line.
 The Gaussian component of the line therefore ignores any non-gaussianity, but only considers the width of the line, which is accurate enough in the majority of cases.

 **cluslin3.asc:**